WFWA

 WFWA (channel 39) is a PBS member television station in Fort Wayne, Indiana, United States.
-Owned by Fort Wayne Public Television, Inc., the station maintains studios at the Dr. Rudy and Rhonda Kachmann Teleplex on the campus of Purdue University Fort Wayne, and its transmitter is located at its former studio facility on Butler Road in Fort Wayne.
+Owned by Fort Wayne Public Television, Inc., the station maintains studios at the Dr. Rudy and Rhonda Kachmann Teleplex on the campus of Purdue University Fort Wayne at the corner of East Coliseum Boulevard and Crescent Avenue, and its transmitter is located at its former studio facility on Butler Road in Fort Wayne.

 History

 On February 2, 1975, W39AA, a translator of WBGU-TV in Bowling Green, Ohio, signed on the air on channel 39; the coverage of W39AA was generally restricted to the immediate Fort Wayne area, as its coverage was not powerful enough to cover the entire market.
 This low-power repeater station was merely a placeholder, as channel 39 was allocated as a full-power educational channel in Fort Wayne.
 In December 1985, the station became a translator of Indianapolis PBS station WFYI, after the translator was allowed to originate programming.

 In October 1984, Fort Wayne Public Television applied to build a full-power station on channel 39.
 The FCC approved on January 29, 1985; WFWA signed on the air on December 5, 1986, bringing northeast Indiana its own PBS station for the first time ever.
 However, it was not until October 1, 1989, that WFWA was programmed separately from WFYI.

 In 2003, WFWA became the first television station in the Fort Wayne market to broadcast a digital signal, originally carrying the national PBS HDTV feed on a separate subchannel from its regular programming; funding issues would later cause the national HD feed to be pulled, leaving all programming in standard definition for several years.
 It was announced that WFWA's main channel 39.1 would broadcast in high-definition full-time at some point during summer 2010.
 During a summer 2010 pledge break, general manager Bruce Haines announced that the change would occur on July 4, 2010, at 7:30 p.m.
 Due to advancements in video compression, the station was able to upgrade its main channel to HD without sacrificing the video quality of its other three SD subchannels.

 In May 2013, the station announced a fundraising drive to upgrade its infrastructure over the next three years, including a signal boost, the purchase of remote production equipment, and improvements to the station's master control.